Find Healthcare Schools

 There are 33,683 undergraduates at UIUC, of which 32,107 are full-time, and there are 52,679 students altogether.
 For undergraduates at UIUC, the average graduation time is 4.2 years.

-The school doesn’t accept everyone who applies - it has an acceptance rate of 63%.
-Around 52% of accepted students are men, and 48% are women.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 60%.
+Of the accepted students, 51% are men and 49% are women.

-Approximately 36% of the students who attend this school take out loans.
-The typical student loan amount is $6,531 a year.
-The school reports a student loan default rate of 2.3% which is much lower than the average rate of 10.8%!
+Approximately 34% of the students who attend this school take out loans.
+The average amount of student loans is $6,428 a year.
+The student loan default rate of 0.6% means most graduates are not struggling to pay off their loans.

 #19